Best hikes in the world

 A two-day hike up Ambrym’s volcanoes takes you from a small coastal town called Port Vatu, up steep mountains and through dense jungle to the volcanic ash plains.
 This is one of the most intensive hikes I’ve ever undertaken, a good 8/10 in difficult.
 Depending on the weather conditions, you will spend one to two nights camping out on the ash plains.

-Africa and Middle-East
+Best hikes in the world: Africa and Middle-East

 The Robberg Nature Reserve, South Africa (Wapiti Travel)